-The hero sets out across the wilderness to elope with his beloved, or, if he’s unaccompanied, to make enough money to marry her on his return.
+The hero sets out across the wilderness to elope with his beloved, or goes alone to make enough money to marry her on his return.
 Occasionally the hero is married and undertakes a journey for business purposes.
 The time is midday and the season is summer.

 முல்லை – Mullai: (இருத்தலும் இருத்தல் நிமித்தமும்) Forest and adjoining lands.
 It is named after jasmine, and the vine grows wild in forest areas, especially in the rainy seasons.
 Cattle herds, deer, rabbits, and wild fowl live there.
 Wild grain and millet is grown.
 Flowers are jasmine and thōndral, trees are kondrai and kāyā, and villages are ‘pādi’ and ‘chēri’.
 Music is created with Mullai lute in sāthāri tunes.
 Forest streams are active in the rainy season.

 Patient waiting is the theme of Mullai.
-This could be pre-marital or post-marital.
+This is post-marital.

 The heroine waits for her man to return from a journey.
-Some poems in this category describe union.
-All concern the fertility of the rainy season in the forest meadows.
+The poems concern the fertility of the rainy season in the forest meadows.
 Rainy season is the period.
 The time is usually evening.

 Infidelity is the theme of Marutham.
 This is post-marital.

-After marriage and usually after the couple have a son, the hero leaves his wife and begins to live with courtesans, or visit them regularly.
+After marriage and usually after the couple have a son, the hero leaves his wife and begins to live with courtesans, or visits them regularly.
 The time is day.

 Understanding Akam thinais: It is very important to understand this to enjoy Akam poems.
 Each Akam thinai consists of three components – Muthal, Karu and Uri.
 Muthal consists of basic elements such as a tract of land, a season, a time of day or night.
 Karu consists of the flora and fauna in that tract, its inhabitants, their occupations etc. Uri is the aspect peculiar to each landscape; more specifically, the feelings, deeds and situations of the dramatis personae in love poetry.